gpeterson78/snand.org/README.md

     Review the README.md file (if available) for specific instructions related to the project.
     Use docker-compose up -d to start the services associated with the project.
 Ensure Docker and Docker-compose are installed and running on your system.

-### contributing

-contributions to this repository are welcome, especially from family members who wish to add new projects or improve existing ones.
-To contribute:

-    Fork the repository.
-    Create a new branch for your feature or fix.
-    Commit your changes.
-    Push your branch and open a Pull Request.

-please make sure your code adheres to the best practices and is consistent with the existing codebase.

 ### support

-If you encounter any issues or have questions regarding the setup and configuration of any project contained in this repository, please open an issue in the GitHub repository or just ask dad.
+If you encounter any issues or have questions regarding the setup and configuration of any project contained in this repository, just ask dad.

 ### license